 There is an accessory lock on the opposite side to the joystick for trays, smartphone holders etc.

 Ogo is not just about the users.
-Family and friends of those who have trialed the Ogo love it too.
+Family and friends of those with restricted mobility love it too.
 They have told us that their homes are a happier and healthier environment - that Ogo means more freedom and independence for them and increased opportunities to get back into activities they had given up - walking the bush trails, sports, rediscovering the beaches and parks, shopping.
 Just participating in life with their partners.
 “Grabbing life by the wheels”.

 Caregivers tell us that they are not required to be in constant attendance, there is less strain on their own bodies having to manage manual wheelchairs or hefting heavy powered chairs.

-Health professionals really like the Ogo because it requires upper body movement - exercises core muscles of their clients.
+Health professionals tell us they like the Ogo because it requires upper body movement - exercising the muscles.
 There is less wear and tear on shoulders and arms, assists functionality of digestives.
 The increased freedom and independence, also assists mental and spiritual well being often resulting in a more positive outlook which aids recovery or therapy.